 If you’re looking for an easy hike that feels like an adventure in the remote wilderness, the walking track to Walls Lookout is a great option.

 This hike is located in the Bells Line of Road area of the Blue Mountains, which is typically much quieter than the Katoomba, Leura, Wentworth Falls and Blackheath regions.

-The views from Walls Lookout over the Grose Valley and its surrounding cliffs are absolutely stunning, with lots of space to explore and wander around.
+The views from Walls Lookout over the Grose Valley and its surrounding cliffs are stunning, with lots of space to explore and wander around.

 |Walls Lookout Walking Track|